ThomDietrich/home-assistant-addons/autossh/DOCS.md

 ## Remote Server Configuration

 By default, forwarded ports can only be bound to localhost.
 To make it available on a public interface, either reconfigure SSH or set up a reverse proxy.
+A docker solution is given as the most secure and the cleanest solution overall.

 ### SSH GatewayPorts